intel/ccloudvm/README.md

 For example, if you were to run

 ```
-./ciao-down create --mem=2 xenial
+./ccloudvm create --mem=2 xenial
-./ciao-down stop
+./ccloudvm stop
-./ciao-down start --mem=1
+./ccloudvm start --mem=1
-./ciao-down stop
+./ccloudvm stop
-./ciao-down start
+./ccloudvm start
 ```

-The final ciao-down instance would boot with 1GB of RAM even though no mem parameter was provided.
+The final ccloudvm instance would boot with 1GB of RAM even though no mem parameter was provided.

 ### quit

-ciao-down quit terminates the VM immediately.
+ccloudvm quit terminates the VM immediately.
 It does not shut down the OS running in the VM cleanly.